eliarizzetto/quartz/content/notes/readings/@massariarcangeloHowProduceWellformed2022a.md

 ### title
 Text string corresponding to the document's title.
 ### author
 Author's/authors' full name and, optionally, identifier.
 An author's ID is indicated with the same syntax as for a [document's id](notes/readings/@massariarcangeloHowProduceWellformed2022a.md#id), but inside square brackets.
-If there are no IDs, there will be no square brackets at all. **The author's *last name* is optional, but even without the first name, the comma after the last name is still necessary!**
+If there are no IDs, there will be no square brackets at all. **The author's *first name* is optional, but even without the first name, the comma after the last name is still necessary!** **<u>The separator between the data associated to different authors is a semi-colon, followed by a single space</u>: `; `.**

 Syntax: